scholarships

 English language

 You need to provide evidence that you meet the Foundation’s English language requirement.
-This is a score in IELTS of at least 6.0 overall with a minimum of 6.0 in each band.
-We can also accept the Duolingo test (please see here for equivalent scores) and TOEFL iBT test (with a minimum overall score of 80 and minimum score of 20 in each band).
+This is a score in IELTS Academic of at least 6.0 overall with a minimum of 6.0 in each band.
+We can also accept the Duolingo test (with a minimum overall score of 105 and minimum score of 105 in each band) and TOEFL iBT test (with a minimum overall score of 80 and minimum score of 20 in each band).
 In addition to the Foundation’s requirement you will need to meet the English language requirements of your chosen UK universities.
 Please check which English language tests and test scores they require.

 Yes, you must still take an English language test to meet the Foundation’s English language requirement.
 Most UK universities will also not waive English language requirements unless you have completed an undergraduate degree or higher at a university in a native English-speaking country.
 If you completed your degree in your home country and your classes and examinations were in English, it is likely that you will still need to provide evidence that you meet your proposed UK university’s language requirements.